Helmut01/replicateBE/README.md

 The library provides data sets (internal `.rda` and in <span title="Character Separated Variables">CSV</span>-format in `/extdata/`) supporting users in a black-box performance qualification (PQ) of their software installations.
-Users can perform analysis of their own data imported from <span title="Character Separated Variables">CSV</span>- and Excel-files.
-The methods given by the <span title="European Medicines Agency">EMA</span> for reference-scaling<sup id="a1">[1](#f1),</sup><sup id="a2">[2](#f2)</sup>
+Users can analyze own data imported from <span title="Character Separated Variables">CSV</span>- and Excel-files.
+The methods given by the <span title="European Medicines Agency">EMA</span>
+for
+reference-scaling<sup id="a1">[1](#f1),</sup><sup id="a2">[2](#f2)</sup>
 are implemented.<br> Potential influence of outliers on the variability of the reference can be assessed by box plots of studentized and